apache/druid/docs/development/extensions-core/mysql.md

 This should fetch a JAR file named similar to 'mysql-connector-java-x.x.xx.jar'.

-Copy or symlink this file to `extensions/mysql-metadata-storage` under the distribution root directory.
+Copy or symlink this file inside the folder `extensions/mysql-metadata-storage` under the distribution root directory.

 ## Setting up MySQL